shirkdog/dumbpig/README.md

 dumbpig
 =======
 An automated way to check for "dumb" snort rules.
+(Originally written by Leon Ward)

 Requirements
 ------------